webmentordev/pterodactyl-billing-panel/README.md

-# This system is in development.
-Do not use this for now!
+# This system is Ready to USE!
-I will update the status when this panel is ready to use.
+This system is ready to use and is open-source.
+It currently supports a single package for orders.
+Stay tuned for updates to the main branch code.
+I will update the working info in the future.

 # Important Info
 Main Branch has multiple packages
 Single Branch has single Package Support

-# Setup The Project (In Development)
+# Setup The Project (Ready for Production)
 Get Google Console OAuth Keys, make sure to Name it to your company
 ```
 https://console.cloud.google.com/apis/credentials